sailfishos-mirror/bind9/doc/arm/advanced.rst

 RSASHA256 and ECDSAP256SHA256; ECDSAP256SHA256 is recommended for
 current and future deployments.

-The following command generates a ECDSAP256SHA256 key for the ``child.example`` zone:
+The following command generates an ECDSAP256SHA256 key for the ``child.example`` zone:

 ``dnssec-keygen -a ECDSAP256SHA256 -n ZONE child.example.``